Khaled-Alsharif/Khaled-Alsharif.github.io/index.md

 ## About Me

-I am a Research Assitant and a P.h.D.
-Candidate at Purdue University.
-My research area is Cyber Security.
-I am interested in academic positions.
+I am a Research Assitant and a Doctoral Candidate at Purdue University.
+I work with Dongyan Xu and Z. Berkay Celik.
+My broad research area is Information Security.
+Since starting my Ph.D. at Purdue University, I have focused on Automotive Security.
+I also have industrial research experience through working with Boeing as a Cyber Security Researcher, where I worked on research projects involving the security of avionic networks and mesh networks.

 ## Research Interests